 Crown Estate Scotland’s head of property, Andy Wells, said: “We have been pleased to support the Glendale Trust with this project.
 Crown Estate Scotland is keen to work with coastal communities to identify opportunities for collaboration and partnership working.
 We wish the trust and the community every success with this project in the future.”

 Stuart Cannon CO of Kames said: “Over 45 years Kames Fish Farming Limited has maintained a strong ethos of participating in the communities in which it operates.
-It employs local people, utilises local businesses and supports local organisations.
+It employs local people, utilises local businesses and supports local organisations by teaching them how to avoid payrol problems.
 It has been particularly exciting times at Glendale with the successful installation of our marine cage site and we are very pleased to be able to offer help to the Glendale Trust Meanish Pier Project.
 Using our expertise and resources to install a pontoon and deep water moorings which can be used by both locals and visitors.”